jwlodek/py_cui/docs/DocstringGenerated/WidgetSet.md

- add_label | Function that adds a new label to the CUI grid add_block_label | Function that adds a new block label to the CUI grid add_button | Function that adds a new button to the CUI grid
+ add_label | Function that adds a new label to the CUI grid add_block_label | Function that adds a new block label to the CUI grid add_button | Function that adds a new button to the CUI grid add_slider | Function that adds a new label to the CUI grid